 Before you get to the point of thinking about a dedicated cyber range, we highly recommend you work through stage 1 and stage 2 capabilities.
 At a minimum, you should run a cyber range exercise as a one-off to see how it works for your team and your organization.
 Most crucially, consider what the utilization rate of your cyber range will be when planning.
 Ideally, it should be in use most of the time to maximize your investment.
 Think through whether this is viable for your team and your enterprise before pulling the trigger.
 As a mitigating factor, think through whether you can use your dedicated cyber range as a pop-up or quick-start cyber operations command center in case of emergency.

 After you feel comfortable with the idea of a cyber range and have confirmed its value, consider the positives and negatives of the three types of cyber ranges or outsourcing exercises to a trusted vendor.

 - Dedicated on-premise ranges are more expensive to build and maintain but can help teams create in-person chemistry.
-As the COVID risk recedes, this is becoming a more viable option in the past year as more workforces are convening in person again.
+This has become a more viable option in the past year as more workforces are convening in person again.